-The Wednesday Principles are enshrined in British common law.
+The Wednesbury Principles are enshrined in British common law.
 They require decision makers in Jobcentres in any government department and in all the courts right up to the Supreme Court to have regard to relevant facts, disregard irrelevant facts and to be rational.
 I attach a brief by the lawyer.

 For the first 10 years of Zacchaeus 2000 from 1997 we had a contract with Wycombe Magistrates Court to help people fill in their means statements for the magistrates when they couldn't pay their fines for shop lifting, unpaid TV licences etc. I was able to speak for vulnerable people to the magistrates as a McKenzie Friend (non-legally qualified volunteer) using the Wednesbury Principles.
 The reasons for non-payment of fines I often used where that;